antwanvdm/block-o-block/README.md

 off course it needs modules/webpack and a more logical folder structure.~~
 * ~~Better styling with some CSS framework~~
 * ~~Store scores and show a high score list~~
-* Update the high score logic with local storage and entering your name
+* ~~Update the high score logic with local storage~~
+* Enter your name for the high score and show your personal best score
 * More interaction in the levels to have a more dynamic feeling, I guess the game could get boring now :-)
 * Maybe translate the DOM element to Canvas elements, because it will